 068 – Aspects of Russian verbs

 In Russian, there are only three verb tenses: present, past and future.
-But in addition to them, there are also two aspects of the verbs: Perfective and Imperfective.
+How do Russians make it with so little?
+Thanks to the verb aspects: Perfective and Imperfective one.

 In general, the Imperfective aspect describes the actions that are taking place at the moment of speaking, actions with no indication of the start and the end, and actions that haven’t finished yet or repeat.

 So most (not all) of the Russian verbs form pairs where one verb is perfective and another one is imperfective.
-But keep in mind, that despite the fact that two verbs are very alike, you can’t create one from another, there are not rules for that.
+But unfortunately, despite the fact that two verbs are very alike, you can’t create one from another, there are not rules for that.
 They are just two different verbs.